-It is almost always cheaper to boondock than to stay in RV parks.
+It is definitely cheaper to boondock than staying in RV parks.
 However, there are some RV parks located in remote towns where the monthly rate is so low, that it can be cheaper to stay there instead.
-If you prefer to remain stationary in a RV park for several months, it can be cheaper to stay there.
 However if you prefer a change of scenery every couple of weeks, boondocking is cheaper.

 Is It Cheaper to Boondock Than Staying in RV Parks?

 In most cases, the answer is “yes”, it’s cheaper to boondock than to stay in RV parks.
 But it depends on what RV park you’re comparing it to, and how long you want to remain stationary.

 Some RV parks located in remote areas will offer monthly rates so low that you can save more money staying there than by boondocking.
 It’s common for some of these parks to offer monthly rates as low as $150.00 a month, and still offer you water and sewage with additional electricity.

 However, low-budget RV parks tend to be unkempt, dirty, or populated with undesirable folks.